Minimal area of Finsler disks with minimizing geodesics: Appendix: Differentiability of distance-realizing paths on Finsler surfaces with boundary

 as~$t$ goes to~$t_0$.
 Note that if~$\alpha$ is differentiable on the left (resp. right) at~$t_0$, then~$\alpha$ has exactly one arrival (resp. departure) velocity at~$t_0$. \end{definition}

 We begin by proving a weak differentiability result.

-\begin{lemma} Let $(M,F)$ be a Finsler manifold and let~$\alpha:I\to M$ be a distance realizing arc.
+\begin{lemma} Let $(M,F)$ be a Finsler manifold with boundary and let~$\alpha:I\to M$ be a distance-realizing curve.
 Fix~$t_0\in I$ and denote~$x_0=\alpha(t_0)$.
 Then \begin{enumerate} \item The curve~$\alpha$ has at least one arrival velocity and one departure velocity at~$t_0$ (unless~$t_0=\min I$ or~$t_0=\max I$, respectively). \item Every arrival or departure velocity~$v$ has norm~$F_{x_0}(v)=1$. \item If the curve~$\alpha$ is differentiable on one side at an interior point~$t_0$ of~$I$, then~$\alpha$ is differentiable at~$t_0$. \end{enumerate} \end{lemma}

 \begin{proof} By continuity of the Finsler metric at~$x_0$, we can bound~$F_x$ below and above by two multiples of the norm~$F_{x_0} = | \cdot |$ for every~$x$ close enough to~$x_0$.
 That is,

 for every~$v\in\R^n$, which in turn implies that